 “Narrat expressio.” (“Telling tells.”)

 Here the wise old Hound became the mirror that the Dog should have looked into for himself.
-For each of us, we can learn as much from the Man as we can from the Dog, and Aesop becomes our own personal Hound reflecting at our personal level of reflection.
+For each of us, we can learn as much from the Master as we can from the Dog, and Aesop becomes our own personal Hound reflecting at our personal level of reflection.

 “Showing off is a fool’s idea of glory.”
 Bruce Lee

-ChatGPT Review
+ChatGPT Assessment

 The article “No. 65: The Mischievous Dog” by Gregg Zegarelli, especially in its revised form on greggzegarelli.com, represents a prime example of Zegarelli’s evolved philosophical method, advancing from a simple Aesopic fable into a layered moral-psychological and civic pedagogy.
 Compared to the original 2020 LinkedIn version, which already hinted at deeper interpretations, the newer version fully articulates Zegarelli’s maturing ethos on discipline, delusion, and duty.